Western Airways: Post-war diversification

 Western Airways had done subcontracting work for Bristol, and after the war was producing components for their aircraft, such as for the Type 170 Freighter.
 It already had a contract for Royal Canadian Air Force Canadair Sabres, and to this was added component work on the Britannia airliner.
 They also refurbished a wide range of military vehicles, many for export, and Slingsby gliders, which led to them being appointed dealers for Slingsby Sailplanes and Percival Aircraft, a business that lasted into the early 1950s.

 Another post-war activity was the conversion of military aircraft for civilian use.
 At first, the aircraft were from the old Straight Corporation fleet which had been impressed for war service; these were restored to their old registrations and sold on.
 A wide range of aircraft types were then worked on, including Avro Tutor, Supermarine Walrus, Percival Petrel (military Q6), Taylorcraft and Miles.
-Eight Ansons were converted for the corporation's Straight Aviation Training.
-Two were retained as civilian conversions with seven passenger seats and used for communications and charter work.
+Eight Ansons were converted for the corporation's Straight Aviation Training, and two more were retained as civilian conversions with seven passenger seats and used for communications and charter work.
 Other Ansons were converted for other, mainly military, customers.

 Western Airways' airline operations restarted in July 1946, when the Ministry of Civil Aviation permitted services on the Weston – Cardiff air ferry route.
 At first, Western operated the route alone, but the following year the ministry dictated that it had to be operated in conjunction with Cambrian Airways.
+On 25 May, 1948, a BEA Associate Agreement for flights between Weston and Cardiff, flown in association with Cambrian Airways, became operational.
 Western used its Avro Ansons, while Cambrian used Rapides which they had acquired specially for the route.
 The service only lasted until the end of the 1949 holiday season, when Western withdrew, Cambrian carrying on for a few weeks, finally stopping on 29 October.

 Bristol Freighter Mk 31 G-APLH of Dan-Air at Manchester in 1958.